mlaskowski7/titansGame/README.md

 # TITANS GAME

 ## OVERVIEW
-Parent repository for Titans Game project, intagreates the frontend and backend repos as git submodules (client, server) I use rust for the backend and svelteKit framework for the frontend in order to increase efficiency by using lightweight framework, avoiding virtual DOM.
+Parent repository for Titans Game project, integrates the frontend and backend repos as git submodules (client, server) <br />
+I use rust for the backend and svelteKit framework for the frontend in order to increase efficiency by using lightweight framework, avoiding virtual DOM. <br />
 Project will be a web-based game, developed following TDD rules both on backend and frontend.
 WORK IN PROGRESS.